aws/amazon-documentdb-odbc-driver/docs/dev/build_linux.md

 cd ..
 ```

-## Building the Amazon Timestream ODBC Driver for Amazon Linux 2 32-bit
+## Building the Database ODBC Driver for Amazon Linux 2 32-bit
 *Note:* The Amazon Linux 32-bit driver cannot be built as part of GitHub Actions as there is no supported hosted runner.
 In order to build the 32-bit driver, a Centos 7 machine environment needs to be used.
 The following instructions are for using a CentOS docker image.

 1. Install Docker